Formal Controller Synthesis for Markov Jump Linear Systems with Uncertain Dynamics: Introduction

 \subsection{Related Work}

-Techniques for providing safety guarantees for MJLSs can largely be split into two approaches, respectively being \emph{abstraction-free} and \emph{abstraction-based}.
+Techniques for providing safety guarantees for dynamical systems can largely be split into two approaches, respectively called \emph{abstraction-free} and \emph{abstraction-based} \cite{LSAZ21}.

 Abstraction-free methods derive safety guarantees without the need to create simpler abstract models.
-One such technique is the design of barrier functions \citep{lindemannLearningHybridControl2020, nejatiCompositionalConstructionControl2022, robeyLearningRobustHybrid2021}, allowing one to define a set of safe control inputs that keep the system within safe states.
-Another approach is that of (probabilistic) reachability set computation, where the goal is to evaluate if the system will reach a certain state over a given time horizon.
-In \cite{abateProbabilisticReachabilitySafety2008,moggiSafeRobustReachability2018} reachability set computation is used for (stochastic) hybrid systems.
+For example, barrier functions \cite{lindemannLearningHybridControl2020,nejatiCompositionalConstructionControl2022,robeyLearningRobustHybrid2021} can be used to certify the existence of control inputs that keep the system within safe states.
+Another approach is that of (probabilistic) reachability computation \cite{abateProbabilisticReachabilitySafety2008,moggiSafeRobustReachability2018}, where the goal is to evaluate if the system will reach a certain state over a given horizon.

-Alternatively, abstraction-based methods \citep{Tab09} analyse a simpler model of the system and transfer the obtained results (safety guarantees, or synthesised policies) back to the original system.
-Various approaches exist for creating abstractions of different forms, including counterexample-guided abstractions \citep{clarkeVerificationHybridSystems2003}, abstractions as timed automata \citep{ratschanSafetyVerificationHybrid2005}, and abstractions as Markov models \citep{abateMarkovSetChainsAbstractions2008}.
+Abstraction-based methods \cite{Tab09,belta2017formal} analyse a simpler model of the system, formally shown to be related to the concrete model, and thus allow to transfer the obtained results (safety guarantees, or synthesised policies) back to the original model.
+Various approaches exist for creating abstractions of different forms, including the celebrated counterexample-guided abstraction/refinement approach \cite{clarkeVerificationHybridSystems2003} and, relevant for this work, a few involve abstractions as Markov models \cite{abateMarkovSetChainsAbstractions2008, abateProbabilisticReachabilitySafety2008,EZSA13,cCLLAKC19,badingsRobustControlDynamical2023,Badings2022ProbabilitiesEnough_AAAI}.

-Related to the approaches detailed above, in robust control the goal is to compute a controller that achieves some task, while being robust against disturbances.
-Robust control techniques for MJLSs have been studied in \cite{benbrahimRobustControlConstraints2016, caiRobustModelPredictive2019, tianRobustControlMarkovian2013}.
+Related to the approaches detailed above is robust control, where the goal is to compute a controller that achieves some task while being robust against disturbances.
+Robust control techniques for MJLSs have been studied in \cite{benbrahimRobustControlConstraints2016,caiRobustModelPredictive2019,tianRobustControlMarkovian2013}.